thijmen38/Earthy-Group2/docs/design.md

 ## 5_Conclusion
 <div style="text-align: justify">
 It can be concluded that the design as was shown on this page takes into account the limits we set for it and does so using scripts to optimize the dicisions made in the process.
 An optimal site was selected setting the limitations of adjacency to a water source, free plot size and nearby facilities.
 The program of the project was based on the problem statements seen in the Zaatari camp and evolved into an inclusive place to relax and enjoy peace and quiet in Raha.

+Limitations:

+General: The compuatational tool used in this case Grasshopper is limited by the program.

+Site selection tool: The limitation of this script is that the criterias are subjective.
+It can be further developed to make it adaptable to different building functions.

-Gradient Descent tool limitations: While the script strives to create a Tetris inspired configuration, there is further scope of developing efficient grid snapping system that avoids collisions and overlap of spaces after the dynamic relaxation.
+Gradient Descent tool: While the script strives to create a Tetris inspired configuration, there is further scope of developing efficient grid snapping system that avoids collisions and overlap of spaces after the dynamic relaxation.

+Material Study: Due to the change in the course structutre dictated by the tranfer for of education online, it was not an option to test materials which limited the material properties considered in this project.
+This led to selectiing them from the last years works.

+Structural Analysis using Karmaba: The kramaba model does not consider the forces in the horizontal direction, as the mesh is analyzed as a shell instead of a plate.
+The wind loads were not included in the analysis as it was negligible.

+Interlocking blocks: The concept of interlocking bricks work very well for circular curves as they generate the same module of bricks, however, when they are adapted to elliptical curves, every brick module in the curve becomes unique increasing the number of modules.

+Construction Instrument: The instrument developed is still at a conceptual stage, while the logic for the tool works, the assembly of the tool is not covered in the scope.

+Adobe 2.0 dome computational tool: Due to the time constraints the tool was not developed to create interlocking bricks for the ribs in the squinch area of the dome.

 </div>

 ---
 ## 6_Reflection
 <div style="text-align: justify">
 While going through the process of designing, an earthy building as is being explained above a lot was learned.
 Below each group member will reflect on the process and how they have experienced it.

 </div>

 **Anagha Yoganand**